Sanibel Island, you stole our hearts.

 Sanibel tops many lists as the world’s best place for shelling.
 Its orientation lies east and west instead of north and south like most islands and the Gulf Stream flows to the north, giving it the ultimate position to hoard the trove of seashells that wash up on shore.

 The shells weren’t the only reason we fell for Sanibel.
 The island is covered with over 25 miles of bike trails.
-It is a great way to get exercise, avoid parking fees and get better views of the luxurious mansions that line the coast.
-All the paths are paved, smooth and flat which make for an effortless ride.
+It is a great way to get exercise, avoid parking fees, and get better views of the luxurious mansions that line the coast.
+All the paths are paved, smooth, and flat which makes for an effortless ride.

 Glorious Sunrises and Sunsets